PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 :yellow_heart::raised_hands::dancer::snake::computer:

-If you have come this far, you have now completed the creative brief section for the knowledge module Responsible AI.
+If you have come this far, you have now completed the Creative Brief section for the knowledge module Responsible AI.
 Congratulations! :tada: :tada: :tada:

 :trophy: If you still have time remaining, please have a look at the Medal Challenges!